 Think about your unsaved family members, your neighbors, the people with whom you work and go to school.
 Think even about your worst enemy.
 If they die without Christ, they will perish forever.
-Have you warned them?
-Have you presented Christ to them with your gospel-saturated life and words?
-Is it hard to be a faithful witness for our Savior?
-Yes!
-That's why even the apostle Paul himself prayed for words.
+You obviously can't save them, but have you warned them?
+Have you presented Christ to them?
+Have you made the gospel attractive to them by a life that models grace and truth?

+You say, "But it's hard to be a faithful witness for our Savior."
+Indeed it is.
+That's why even the apostle Paul himself requested prayer for words.
 What's more...

 B. Paul asked for courage.
 "Pray also for me, that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
 Pray that I may declare it fearlessly, as I should."
-The fact that Paul repeated the word fearlessly twice would indicate that one of our greatest foes as a gospel witness is fear.
+The fact that Paul repeated the word fearlessly would indicate that one of our greatest foes as a gospel witness is fear.
 And the fact that he requested specific prayer for the courage to speak would indicate that through prayer we can overcome our fear.

-I must say it again.
-I'm convinced that one of the main reasons we fail to pray as we ought is because we really don't believe we are at war.
+A moment ago I said that one of the main reasons we fail to pray as we ought is because we really don't believe we are at war.
+Related to this problem is our tendency to forget why we're here.
 Listen to John Piper again: